EricTES/nextjs-smart-contract-lottery/README.md

 6. The command line will ask for the Moralis API which you grab from Moralias and paste in.
 7. Finally run "firebase deploy --only extensions" and press Yes to deploy the extensions
     a.
 If you recieved an error saying that "Ensure that the Cloud Functions service account has 'artifactregistry.repositories.list'....", just go to firebase and try reinstalling the Moralis extension

+FIREBASE CONSOLE
+1. Create a Firestore database
+2. Copy the security rules from the Moralias extension and paste into the Firestore rule section.
+Extentions --> Manage --> How this extension works
+3. Lastly copy the webhook url from Functions section for Moralis